Skip to content

 Diabetes mellitus

 Burmese cats have an increased risk of being affected by diabetes mellitus.
 The condition is likely to be inherited in breeding lines and can be fatal if left untreated.
-Diabetes usually affects cats aged between 7-14 years and occurs when there isn’t enough insulin to keep blood sugar levels at an optimum level.
+Diabetes usually affects cats aged between seven and 14 years and occurs when there isn’t enough insulin to keep blood sugar levels at an optimum level.
 Most diabetic cats will need regular insulin injections to keep their blood sugar levels under control.

 Burmese head defect